 People visit Porto because there is so much to do.
 The old town is one of the main draws for visitors.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this port city has to offer.
 This port city offers a variety of activities to choose from.

 Bucharest is a fun place to experience.
+Travelers enjoy the nightlife and food when visiting the destination of Bucharest.
 Most people find that five days is more than enough time to see everything.

 People visit Porto because there is so much to do.
 The length of your ideal trip is an individual decision.
 If you have five days, this port city makes for a great vacation.
 Exploring the old town is a popular activity.
 Most people head to the area for the food.
 Five days should give you a good understanding of everything this port city has to offer.

 You'll find food and shopping around the cultural destination of Bucharest.
-Take your pick from the many activities offered around the area.
+Take your pick from the many activities offered here.
 One week is plenty of time to see everything, even with extra days to spare.